DeblurSplat: SfM-free 3D Gaussian Splatting with Event Camera for Robust Deblurring: Method

-A second, more straightforward strategy involves selecting only high-confidence points.
-Intuitively, these points appear more trustworthy under blur.
-However, our empirical analysis (Figure \ref{fig:analysis}(b–d)) challenges this assumption.
-First, we observe similar confidence histogram distributions for both sharp and blurred images, with notable proportions of points around 0.75 confidence in each, suggesting that confidence alone is not a reliable discriminator of erroneous points.
-Second, when reconstructing scenes with BAD-GS \cite{Bad-gaussians}, relaxing the confidence threshold and thereby including more low-confidence points, actually improves the final performance.
-This indicates that low-confidence points still carry essential spatial cues, and discarding them entirely can lead to a loss of geometric information.
-Motivated by these observations, we propose a sampling strategy named \textit{Confidence Balanced Sampling} that leverages DUSt3R’s confidence estimates while preserving necessary spatial coverage.
-By carefully balancing the trade-off between high-confidence selection and overall scene structural completeness, we aim to mitigate the detrimental effects of blur-induced errors without forfeiting valuable geometric information.
+To address the second question regarding how to effectively leverage the coarse point cloud, a naive strategy is to directly utilize all points predicted by DUSt3R.
+However, as illustrated in Fig.~\ref{fig:analysis}(a, b), a large portion of high-confidence points concentrates within limited overlapping regions of the input views.
+This over-representation leads to inefficient Gaussian primitive initialization and increased computational cost~\cite{Instantsplat,Pointnet++}.
+Moreover, erroneous points induced by motion blur are indiscriminately included, which degrades novel-view synthesis accuracy.
+An alternative strategy is to retain only high-confidence points, under the assumption that they are more reliable in blurred scenarios.
+Nevertheless, our empirical analysis (Fig.~\ref{fig:analysis}(b--d)) reveals that this approach is also suboptimal.
+First, the confidence histograms of sharp and blurred inputs exhibit similar distributions, with substantial mass around moderate confidence values (e.g., $\sim$0.75), indicating that confidence alone is insufficient to distinguish erroneous points.
+Second, when reconstructing scenes with BAD-GS~\cite{Bad-gaussians}, we observe that relaxing the confidence threshold and incorporating additional low-confidence points can actually improve reconstruction quality.
+This suggests that low-confidence points still encode essential spatial structure, and aggressively discarding them results in a loss of geometric completeness.
+Motivated by these observations, we propose \textit{Confidence Balanced Sampling}, a principled strategy that leverages DUSt3R’s confidence estimates while explicitly preserving spatial coverage.
+By balancing the contribution of points across confidence levels, our method mitigates blur-induced noise without sacrificing the structural integrity required for accurate deblurring and novel-view synthesis.

 \textbf{Confidence Balanced Sampling}.
 Given blurry image sets $ P_i \in \mathbb{R}^{H \times W \times 3} $ where $ i \in \{1,2,\ldots,N\} $, we process these images through DUSt3R to generate initial coarse point clouds $ \mathcal{P} \in \mathbb{R}^{K \times 3} $ and their associated confidence scores $ \mathcal{C} \in \mathbb{R}^K $, where $ K $ denotes the number of points.
 The goal of Confidence Balanced Sampling is to sample $L$ points as Gaussian primitives for scene reconstruction.
 We partition the confidence range $ [c_{\text{min}}, c_{\text{max}}] $ into $ M $ intervals $ \{B_m\}_{m=1}^M $, defined as $ B_m = [c_{\text{min}} + (m-1)\Delta, c_{\text{min}} + m\Delta) $ with $ \Delta = \frac{c_{\text{max}} - c_{\text{min}}}{M} $.
 For each interval $ B_m $, we extract the subset $ \mathcal{S}_m = \{ \mathbf{p}_k \in \mathcal{P} \,|\, c_k \in B_m \} $, where $ c_k $ is the confidence of point $ \mathbf{p}_k $.
 The sampling process is designed as: